MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     plt.show()
     ```

-6. Run the code to view the yearly revenue as a line chart.
+6. Run the modified code to view the yearly revenue as a line chart.

 > **Note**: To learn more about plotting with seaborn, see the [seaborn documentation](https://seaborn.pydata.org/index.html).